 What is metabolic syndrome?

 Metabolic syndrome is not a disease in itself.
 It is a cluster of risk factors: high blood pressure, high blood sugar, unhealthy cholesterol levels, and abdominal fat )' belly fat').

 Some people still refer to metabolic syndrome as 'syndrome X', however now even the usefulness of the term 'metabolic syndrome' is being questioned.
-An accurate diagnosis has not been universally agreed and there's evidence that a diagnosis of metabolic syndrome by doctors is no better at predicting cardiovascular ( heart) risk than the normal methods.
+An accurate diagnosis has not been universally agreed and there's evidence that a diagnosis of metabolic syndrome by doctors is no better at predicting cardiovascular ( heart) risk than the usual methods.

 Obviously, having any one of these risk factors isn't good, but when they're combined, they set the stage for serious problems.
 These risk factors double your risk of blood vessel and heart disease, which can lead to heart attacks and stroke.
 They increase your risk of diabetes by five times.